How to Distinguish Between Mold and Yeast

 Molds, on the other hand, are used in producing foods and drinks such as salami, rennet, cheese, sake, and sauce among others.
 They are also heavily used in the formulation of antibiotics such as penicillin, the production of cholesterol-lowering drugs like lovastatin, and cyclosporine which is an immunosuppressant.

-Yeast Vs Mold: Health Risks
+Yeast vs. Mold: Health Risks

 Yeast is known to cause a variety of infections in individuals with compromised immune systems.
 Exposure to them can lead to diseases such as cryptococcosis.
 They can also cause a condition known as candidiasis for those who get exposed to yeast candida.